Megscammell/METOD-Algorithm/docs/_sources/Inputs of the METOD Algorithm/index.rst.txt

 Optional Inputs
 ----------------------

-The optional inputs of :bash:`metod.py` are listed below, along with the variable type.
+The optional inputs of the METOD Algorithm are listed below, along with the variable type.

 .. list-table::